 Let’s face the facts!

-While there is a ton of blogs and websites dedicated to women who suffer from endometriosis and fibromyalgia, there’s a lack of information about endometriosis and fibromyalgia for men.
+While there is a ton of websites dedicated to women suffering from endometriosis and fibromyalgia, there’s a lack of information about endometriosis and fibromyalgia for men.

-Although endometriosis and fibromyalgia are both conditions that primarily affect women, men also need to be aware of them.
+Although endometriosis and fibromyalgia primarily affect women, men also need to be aware of them.

 Why do women visit WH?